ess-dmsc/kafka-to-nexus/README.md

 ## Flatbuffer Schema Plugins

-The actual parsing of the different FlatBuffer schemata is handled by plugins which register themself via the `SchemaRegistry`.
+The actual parsing of the different FlatBuffer schemata is handled by plugins which register themself via the `FlatbufferReader` and `HDFWriterModule`.
 See for example `kafka-to-nexus/src/schema_f141.cxx:331`.
 Support for new schemas can be added in the same way.